 2. Hyundai Grand i10 Facelift:

 The new-gen Maruti Suzuki not only dropped the 'Swift' from its name but also a lot of weight making it over 100 kg lighter than the older model.
 This is courtesy of the new HEARTEC design platform, which also underpins the upcoming next-gen Swift hatchback.
 The new Dzire makes a lot of sense in this price segment considering the car comes with a host of new and premium features along with impressive design and styling.
-Safety features like airbags and ABS come as standard across trim levels and considering the base variant starts at ₹ 5.42 lakh (ex-showroom) there are many options to choose from the variant list.
+Safety features like airbags and ABS come as standard across trim levels and considering the base variant starts at ₹ 5.56 lakh there are many options to choose from the variant list, which tops out at ₹ 9.43 lakh (ex-showroom, Delhi).
 Only top-end model gets projector headlights and LED DRLs for which you'll need to cough up a couple of lakhs more.
 However the AMT option is available even in the mid variants - VXI an VDI, which are in fact a very decent pick.
 Engine options remain unchanged as you get the same 1.2-litre petrol and 1.3-litre diesel engine with a 5-speed manual gearbox as standard and AMT unit as option.
 The new Dzire also offers the best fuel efficiency be it among petrol models or diesel, returning an ARAI claimed mileage of 22 kmpl and 28.4 kmpl respectively.